News and Events

 We understand these measures may be difficult for our patients and families.
 Our top priority is to protect the health and safety of the people under our care.
 Patients are encouraged to work with their care team to find other ways to connect with loved ones.

-- Visitors are not allowed for patients diagnosed with COVID-19 or symptomatic patients suspected of having COVID-19.
-Exceptions may be made for end-of-life care, pediatric, and obstetric patients.
+- Visitors are not allowed for adult patients diagnosed with COVID-19 or symptomatic patients suspected of having COVID-19.
+Exceptions may be made for end-of-life care and obstetric patients.
 One consistent visitor is allowed for children confirmed or suspected of having symptoms of COVID-19.

 - People who are sick or showing symptoms of COVID-19 or the flu are not allowed to visit patients.

 - No visitors under age 12 are allowed for adult or pediatric hospital patients.

 - Patients with disabilities may have a designated support person and service animal accompany the patient.
 Family members, service providers or other people with knowledge about the needs of the person with a disability may serve as the designated support person.